KevinGastelum/Relational-Database-FCC/README.md

 # Do not change code above this line.
 Use the PSQL variable above to query your database.

-# MY CODE BEGINS HERE Read from games.csv and split each line by commas
+# MY CODE BEGINS HERE: Read from games.csv and split each line by commas
 cat games.csv | while IFS="," read YEAR ROUND WINNER OPPONENT WINNER_GOALS OPPONENT_GOALS
 do
   # Skip the header line